-This data is a snapshot of the families with children surveyed using the VI-SPDAT by participating Brisbane Zero Regional Members during the 2022-23 financial year.
+This data provides a snapshot of families surveyed using the VI-SPDAT by participating Brisbane Zero Regional Members during the 2022-23 financial year.
+Out of the 668 families on the Know By-Name List, 212 consented to being surveyed.

-Families with children experiencing homelessness were surveyed
+Families with children experiencing homelessness were surveyed 30% identify as First Nations